 People who are generally unhappy, dissatisfied and with low self esteem take negative feedback harder.

 There are differences in the mood swings people experience

 3. Sustain / Recovery

 There is also a difference in personalities when it comes to “moving on” from feedback, whether positive or negative, giving rise to four different possible mixes:

 - Sustaining joy for positive feedback for a long time

 - Sustaining joy for positive feedback only for a short time

 The result is a quadrant, where ideally one would recover quickly from negative feedback while staying happy for the longest time on positive feedback.

-My Note: Ideally I think you should aim and not being impacted by “negative” feedback at all.
+Ideally I think you should aim and not being impacted by “negative” feedback at all.